 We all know that there is more solar energy when the sun is higher in the sky and the days are longer, and there is less when the sun is lower in the sky and days are shorter.
 We also know that sunlight determines the daily potential photosynthesis for a plant.
 We can think of the leaves of the plant as solar collectors, gathering energy so the plant can grow, and the roots as the “batteries” where it stores energy for future use.
 (Note that cool season grasses are a bit different.
 They store very little energy in their roots, but the length of the roots is an important indicator to the health of the plant.
 We’ll cover cool season grasses in greater depth down the road.)

 We can manage how much energy we’re collecting and storing in our plants and roots by how long or short we graze in relationship to where the sun is in the sky.
 Removing leaves means that the plant will draw on it’s batteries to rebound.
 The shorter you graze, the more of your batteries, or root reserves you use.
-And just like your recharging any battery, the less energy it has stored, the more time it needs to recover.
-You can see the effect in this picture.
+And just like recharging any battery, the less energy it has stored, the more time it needs to recover.
+You can see the effect in the picture to the right.

 There is a point when it doesn’t do much good to have more leaf area.
 As leaves grow beyond maximum light interception they shade one another, and older leaves become less efficient and die.
 As leaf area increases, further energy reserves in the roots return to the high level needed to sustain the next growth cycle.
 Beyond this point net growth is reduced and forage quality declines.
 That’s why it’s important for you to graze the forage.
 You’re helping it achieve it’s maximum growth and health.